+Trees are an important part of any landscape.
 Often troublesome and sometimes deadly, tree fungus complicates the life of many gardeners and arborists.
-Tree fungus can be managed in order to save the tree.
-Armed with some common gardening tools, a little fungicide and a good schedule of maintenance, any gardener can keep tree fungus at bay.
+But tree fungus can be managed, and it's important to take action to save the tree.
+Armed with some common gardening tools, a little fungicide, and a good schedule of maintenance, any gardener can keep tree fungus at bay.

-Choose the location for planting or transplanting your tree.
-When dealing with a new tree, small tree or sapling, make sure you choose a well-drained location for planting or transplanting.
+Choose carefully a location for planting or transplanting your tree to ensure a well-drained environment.
 Boggy or swampy locations breed fungi and make your tree more susceptible to infection.
 Large trees might be too large to move, in which case fungicide treatment becomes essential.

 Using your garden hose, water your tree during drought periods.
-Trees require upwards of 5 gallons of water per day.
+Trees can require about 15 gallons of water per week, but this depends on their age and size.
+For newly planted trees, water them daily.
 If you are experiencing a drought, supply the tree with adequate water.
-This is best done with a spigot attached to a garden hose.

-Using your pruning tools, prune your tree.
-When beginning a fungal treatment, remove any broken or dead branches from the tree.
-Do not remove any suckers until the fall.
+Remove any broken, dead, or diseased branches from the tree.
 Treat any cut stub with fungicide.
-Clean your pruning tools with hot, soapy water or dipping them into fungicide and then rinsing them clean.
-This will keep the fungus from spreading to other trees.
-Remove any tree debris away from other healthy trees and burn it or dispose of it where other trees will not be harmed.
+Clean your pruning tools with hot, soapy water or dip them into fungicide and then rinse them clean.
+This will help keep the fungus from spreading to other trees.
+Move any tree debris away from other healthy trees and burn it or dispose of it where other trees will not be harmed.

 Step 6: Use Fungicide on the Infected Tree